You are considered a first-time freshman applicant if:

 - Your Secondary School Report and Official High School Transcript must be submitted directly from your high school.
 Please review “Additional Required Materials” below for further information.

 - English Proficiency: All students, regardless of citizenship must demonstrate English language proficiency when applying to Northeastern.
-You can meet the requirement if:
+You can satisfy the requirement in the following ways:

 - You submit, along with your application, official test results directly from the testing agency for one of the following English language proficiency tests

 - For prospective students applying for the 2021-2022 academic year, Northeastern will also consider results from the TOEFL iBT Special Home Edition and the IELTS Indicator.
 Results from the TOEFL ITP Plus for China will not be accepted.